 This lying SGM pastor told me one time, “We’re the only game in town.”
 That was a behind the scenes comment.
 Publicly he would say, “We’re not the only game in town.”
 He would never see the deceitful habituation.
 He cannot drink from any other fountain—there is only one way for him to believe.
 It’s the SGM way.

 Perhaps it will break your heart for them, and motivate you to pray for them.
-More importantly, perhaps they will care more about God’s fame than their reputations.
-And even more urgent than all these things, maybe the victims of the abuse can find a fuller restoration in our Savior.
+More importantly, maybe they will care more about God’s fame than their reputations.
+And even more urgent than all these things, perhaps the victims of the abuse can find a fuller restoration in our Savior.